DataDog/kics/documentation/rules/terraform/aws/sqs_policy_with_public_access.md

 }
 ```

-Use a more restrictive principal in secure configurations:
+A secure configuration uses a more restrictive principal, as shown below:

 ```
 resource "aws_sqs_queue_policy" "test" {